ans-coe/terraform-modules/azure/spoke/README.md

 - There is an option for peering to a hub vNet.
 Peering from the hub vNet back to the Spoke is created when hub_peering.create_reverse_peering = true (default).

 ### Network Watcher
 Best practise is to create a Network Watcher per region & per subscription.
-A Network Watcher is created if network_watcher_config.name is specified.
+Network Watcher is enabled if var.enable_network_watcher is set to true.
+If a seperate Resource Group is not specified, Network Watcher will be deployed in the Resource Groups specified for the Virtual Network.

 #### Flog Log Storage Account
 If creating a storage account for flow logs, storage_account_name is required.
 If no storage account is created, a storage_account_id is required for flow logs.

 #### Flog Log Analytics
-If create_log_analytics_workspace is true, log_analytics_workspace_name is required.
+If enable_analytics is true, one of the below is required:
+If a new Log Analytics Workspace is needed, specify log_analytics_workspace_name.
 If using an existing log analytics workspace, workspace_resource_id (the Azure resource id) and workspace_id is required.

 #### Disable Automatic Network Watcher Creation.